cakephp/docs/en/core-libraries/components/request-handling.rst

 .. versionadded:: 2.1

-HTTP cache validation model is one the process used for cache gateways, also known as reverse proxies, to determine if they can serve a stored copy of a response to the client.
+The HTTP cache validation model is one of the processes used for cache gateways, also known as reverse proxies, to determine if they can serve a stored copy of a response to the client.
 Under this model, you mostly save bandwidth, but when used correctly you can also save some CPU processing, reducing this way response